summerhays/blog/_posts/2022-03-29-how-UQAM-divested.md

 > Us: ...
 Great!

-As we're leaving he he shows us these great caricatures of him in the newspapers from his time as transportation minister.
+As we're leaving he tells us he used to be the minister of transportation and shows us these great caricatures of him in the newspapers from his time as an MLA.
 The roads are bad in Quebec, so no big surprise that he had some exposure in the media.

 We get out, delighted, until we started thinking about how this might play out in the media: Sun News, Alberta press, and all that.
 We had a lot of doubts.
-Talking to the Fondation UQAM guy didn't exactly convince us that they'd really given this much thought.
-It sounded like their reasoning was that divesting sounded like a vaguely left-wing thing to do, which is precisely what everyone expects of UQAM.
+I think divestment is a great idea but it didn't sound like the Fondation UQAM people had given this much thought.
+Their reasoning seemed to be that divesting sounded like a vaguely left-wing thing to do, so they should because they're UQAM.

-A few weeks later the researcher sends me a link to a Radio-Canada interview where the journalist is grilling this UQAM director like a steak: people still drive cars and how does UQAM dare throw Quebec's natural gas sector under the bus.
+A few weeks later the researcher sends me a link to a Radio-Canada interview where the journalist is grilling this UQAM director like a steak: people still drive cars and how does UQAM dare throw Quebec's natural gas sector under the bus?
 But to our surprise, the Fondation UQAM director was awesome.
 All that media experience defending Quebec's roads must have paid off.
 "At UQAM we are very sensitive to the natural gas sector in Quebec.
 At the same time, at UQAM we felt we have to be part of building a carbon-neutral future starting right now.
 We want to invest in a green future."
 He absolutely nailed it, which was a relief because this was on prime-time television.

-So that is the long version of Divest UQAM's short history.
+So that is the long version of Divest UQAM's short history -- it was quite different from my experience at McGill.
 All we ever did was ask "did you tell anybody?"
-And then say please -- quite different from McGill.
-Otherwise, the only thing we ever did was make extensive plans for nothing then scrap them.
+And then say please.
+Otherwise, the only thing Divest UQAM ever did was make extensive plans for nothing then scrap them.

 A few weeks later, me and the other Divest UQAM guy, also named David, had a chance to give each other a high five.
 Through careful consideration, we determined that we clearly wouldn't have succeeded without our combined years of extensive experience.
 So, we humbly decided to accord ourselves all the credit for our wild success.